nadhifhirba/radius-flight-app/README.md

 - **Icons**: Lucide Icons
 - **Backend API**: Amadeus Global Distribution System (GDS) via Node.js
 - **Deployment**: Netlify Serverless Functions

+## 📄 License

+This project is proprietary.
+All rights are reserved by **NHADesign (Nadhif Hirba)**.
+Unauthorized use, reproduction, or distribution of this code, design, or brand is strictly prohibited.
+See the [LICENSE](./LICENSE) file for more details.

 ---